 Trichomoniasis Self-Care at Home

 The treatment of choice is antibiotics prescribed by the doctor.
 In addition to antibiotics, some alternative medicine therapies are available.
-These therapies are not known to be beneficial, and no rigorous scientific evidence supports their use.
-Home therapy should not be used instead of a doctor's visit and appropriate antibiotics, as this may allow the spread of the condition as well as harmful sexually transmitted diseases, such as syphilis, HIV, gonorrhea, or chlamydia.
+These therapies have not been shown to be beneficial, and no rigorous scientific evidence supports their use.
+Home therapy should not be used instead of a doctor's visit and appropriate antibiotics, as this may allow the spread of the condition as well as other harmful sexually transmitted diseases, such as syphilis, HIV, gonorrhea, or chlamydia.

 - Vinegar douche - 1 teaspoon vinegar to 1 quart warm water

 - Live-culture yogurt douche or a solution of Lactobacillus acidophilus - one-half teaspoon to one cup of water

 - Aromatherapy: Oil of bergamot (Citrus aurantium var bergamia) may help dry up irritating discharge.
 It can be used in douches or added to bath water.

 Antibiotics are prescribed to individuals to cure disease by killing bacteria.
 There are over 100 antibiotics.
 The main classes of antibiotics include penicilli...learn more >>

 Sexually transmitted diseases (STDs) are among the most common infectious diseases in the United States.
 STDs can be spread through any type of sexual activity ...learn more >>

 Testicle Infection (Epididymitis)

 Epididymitis is inflammation or infection of the epididymis that is usually caused by a bacterial infection.
 Two main groups of organisms are responsible for mo...learn more >>